viktormiok/snRNAseq_RiboTagRNAseq-oxytocin/README.md

  - Gene set enrichment analysis using gprofiler
  - Transcriptional variability is defined as the coefficient of variation calculated on log-transformed data
  - Co-expression of stem cell markers is addressed by calculating Jaccard distances between genes
- - Diffusion pseudotime is calculated on markers of zonation to establish an in-silico order of nuclei along the liver lobule based on their expression        profiles
+ - Diffusion pseudo time is calculated on markers of zonation to establish an in-silico order of nuclei along the liver lobule based on their expression        profiles

 ## Data and analysis
-All the data required for performing the analysis are published in the reference articles will be soon deposited in the National Center for Biotechnology Information Gene Expression Omnibus (GEO) and are accessible through the GEO Series accession numbers:
+All the data required for performing the analysis are published in the reference articles and will be soon deposited in the National Center for Biotechnology Information Gene Expression Omnibus (GEO) and are accessible through the GEO Series accession numbers:
 | Data type     | GEO number | Notebook |
 | ------------- | ------------- | ------------- |
 | Transcriptomics  | __`GSE...`__  | [RiboTag_RNAseq-analysis.ipynb](https://github.com/viktormiok/snRNAseq_RiboTagRNAseq-oxytocin/blob/main/RiboTag_RNAseq-analysis.ipynb) |